 Implementation is the fun part!
 Here, we begin work on the next selected stripe and implement it to completion.
 Usually, I prefer for stripe implementation to include all aspects of “production quality” code, including:

 - Resolution of all warnings and linting violations

 While it’s true that some of this effort is likely to be wasted (as not all implemented code will make it to our final version due to how quickly we’ll be iterating), working with complete implementations from the beginning of the development process makes it much easier to understand how working with the system is going to feel once it’s complete.
 If we try to blast through implementation phases as quickly as possible without cleaning up after ourselves, we may reach a point where we find that implementing reasonable tests is very difficult or that our system is hard to explain with written documentation.
 These are clear signs that complexity has not been properly managed.

 In the short term, it may feel like doing all of this is slowing you down.
-If we’re talking about amount accomplished in a few days, this is most likely true; however, as I’ll be addressing in Go Slow to Move Fast next month, over a longer period of time, keeping up with these basic maintenance and quality activities will probably increase your total velocity over the same time period.
+If we’re talking about amount accomplished in a few days, this is most likely true; however, as I’ve be addressed in Go Slow to Move Fast, over a longer period of time, keeping up with these basic maintenance and quality activities will probably increase your total velocity over the same time period.
 It’s counter-intuitive, but give it a try and see if it holds true for you as it does for me.

 As we’ve alluded to in earlier sections, completing the implementation phase fully has two primary benefits:

 We frequently deploy functionally complete changes to our users 🔗